tanem/express-bookshelf-realworld-example-app/README.md

   ```

 7. Create a database for the `test` environment.
-8. Create a `src/config/test.json` configuration file containing the required databse information from the previous step.
+8. Create a `src/config/test.json` configuration file containing the required database information from the previous step.
 For example:

   ```json
   {